 If I need to tell you what to bring, you shouldn't be climbing this.

+From the end of Lake Como Rd.
 (Lake Como), travel along a clear, flat trail just north of the lake.
 This will wrap around the east side of the lake before heading uphill into some trees.
 Exit the trees in about 0.5 miles, walking along a gravel path until Little Bear Peak is visible to your right.
 You'll pass the gully headed toward the standard route of Little Bear Peak, continuing just another couple hundred yards along a talus field.
 Look for a black area of rock, about 10 meters high and shaped kind of like a broken hand.
 This is "the Black Hand."

 Cross a small stream to your right (sometimes dry) onto the talus field.
 Continue across about 100m of talus, gaining roughly 300 vertical feet, before you come to solid rock and the scrambling begins.
 Stay to the right of the Black Hand.
 This should keep scrambling to class 4, although without good route-finding skills you may be forced to make some low class 5 moves.